About Road Justice

 How we are going to achieve the objectives

-We are working hard to raise public awareness of the failings of the justice system and to build public support for change.
+We are working to raise public awareness of the failings of the justice system and to build public and political support for change.

 We have a procedure in place to learn from police best practice by asking people who have been involved in a road traffic collision to nominate a police officer if they responded exceptionally well to an incident.